Skip to content

 What language is Upper Sorbian?

-Upper Sorbian is a dialect of Sorbian.
+Upper Sorbian is a dialect of the Sorbian language.

 Where is Upper Sorbian spoken?